mapping-elections/site/_posts/2017-04-19-differences-with-nnv.markdown

 ![Transcribed data from a Congressional election in *NNV*.](/content-img/nnv-table.png)

 That table is actually generated from an XML file, which is the most authoritative version of the transcribed records.
 (You can see the [XML file for that election](https://github.com/mapping-elections/nnv-xml/blob/master/Virginia/1789/va.uscongress.5.1789.xml).)
 That XML file keeps track of such details as the candidates and their party affiliations, citations to sources, and the votes by county, district, or town.
-We use export the data for *Mapping Elections* from those XML files.
+We export the data for *Mapping Elections* from those XML files.

 A sharp eye might notice, however, that the data on the *NNV* website is not immediately ready to be mapped.
 We can leave aside the fact that the data would have to be transformed from the XML file to some kind of table to create a map.
 More important are two things that we can observe about the data.